 If you like to travel and “earn rewards points” with credit cards to help fund these adventures, chances are you have one or more travel credit cards in your wallet.
 There are plenty of cards that reward loyalty to a specific hotel or airline, but, sometimes travelers need a credit card that provides rewards for multiple travel brands, and offers premium benefits.
-For jet-setters willing to pay a $550 annual fee, The Platinum Card® from American Express might be the next card to put into your wallet.
+For jet-setters willing to pay a $550 annual fee (See Rates & Fees), The Platinum Card® from American Express might be the next card to put into your wallet.
 Here’s our review of the Platinum Card from American Express.

 Also, the American Express Platinum card is a charge card, so you must pay off the balance in full at the end of each month.
 You shouldn’t apply for any credit cards if you’re unable to manage your spending or pay your bills on time.
 If you’re in debt there are several online get out of debt resources to help you manage your situation.